openhwgroup/programs/program/Project Descriptions and Plans/SDK/sdk-project-concept.md

 ## Other task groups impacted and associated resource requirements

-Upward dependency on the Platform Development Kit, run by the Hardware TG.
+Upward dependency on the Platform Development Kit, run by the Hardware Task Group.

-Downward dependency on the following Software TG projects:
+Downward dependency on the following Software Task Group projects:

 - CORE-V IDE;
 - GNU tools; and